UDOOboard/Bolt-Docs/docs/03_Hardware_References/07_BIOS-UEFI_Firmware.md

-UDOO BOLT is supplied with a [American Megatrends International LLC(AMI)](https://ami.com/en/products/) BIOS/UEFI Firmware.
+UDOO BOLT is supplied with [American Megatrends International LLC(AMI)](https://ami.com/en/products/)'s BIOS/UEFI Firmware.

-If you are looking for how to update UEFI Firmware go to the [BIOS-UEFI update](!/Advanced_Topics/BIOS-UEFI_update) section.
+If you are looking for a way to update UEFI Firmware go to the [BIOS-UEFI update](!/Advanced_Topics/BIOS-UEFI_update) section.

 It is possible to access to AMI Setup Utility by pressing the escape key (`ESC`) after System power up, during POST phase.